kserve/website/docs/modelserving/data_plane/v2_protocol.md

       bool ready = 1;
     }

+---

+### Metadata

-### Server Metadata
+#### Server Metadata

 The ServerMetadata API provides information about the server.
 Errors are indicated by the google.rpc.Status returned for the request.
 The OK code indicates success and other codes indicate failure.
 The request and response messages for ServerMetadata are:

     message ServerMetadataRequest {}